avaframe/AvaFrame/docs/moduleCom1DFA.rst

 * flagRes - include resistance areas
 * flagVarPar - perform parameter variation
 * flagVarEnt - perform parameter variation with entrainment and resistance
+* varPar - parameter to be varied
 * varParValues - values for parameter variation

 Output
 ---------
-The simulation results are saved to: *Outputs/com1DFA*:
+The simulation results are saved to: *Outputs/com1DFA* and include:

 * raster files of the peak values for pressure, flow depth and speed (*Outputs/com1DFA/peakFiles*)
 * reports of all simulations (*Outputs/com1DFA/reports*)